ktrachtova/perseqpipe_viz/docs/sections.md

 ### Reads Statistics Visualization

-Currently 2 different plots to visualize number of reads / % of reads passing each preprocessing step are available:
+Currently 2 different plots to visualize number of reads and percentage of reads passing each preprocessing step are available:

 * **barplot** of both number of reads and % passing each preprocessing and quantification step
 * **pieplot** showing % of reads in after each preprocessing and quantification step for individual samples

-For **barplots**, user can adjust several features such as bar labels, setting identical y-axis range for all plot or changing colors for preprocessing steps.
+For **barplots**, user can adjust several features such as bar labels, setting identical y-axis range for all plots or changing colors for preprocessing steps.
 It is also possible to remove specific sample(s) from barplots.

-For **pieplots** user can change color palette used and remove specific step from a pieplot.
+For **pieplots** user can change color palette and remove specific step(s) from the pieplot.
 To remove specific step just click on it in the pieplot legend and all percentages shown will be automatically adjusted.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="images/reads_statistics_viewer/barplots.png">